 Books about politics

 2 great books partly deal with Uzbekistan: Restless Valley by Philip Shishkin (reviewed under books on Kyrgyzstan) and Beyond the Oxus by Monica Whitlock (see books on Tajikistan).
 Both really good books.
 Highly recommended if you also have an interest in the other ‘Stans.
-The Craig Murray book below is extra: only after you finished these first!

 Other good books about Uzbekistan